Skip to main content

-“My name’s Lleyton and I’m studying a T Level in Design Survey and Planning at Bradford College,” he explains.
-“It’s been good so far.
-I’m just learning a lot more about what it actually is because you can only learn so much in the classroom.
+“It’s been good so far,” he explains.
+“You can only learn so much in the classroom.
 But to be out there and see it all step by step… you can learn a lot.”

 Learning on a Live Construction Project

-Working on the Airedale Hospital redevelopment has exposed Lleyton to a variety of real tasks.
-“We’ve just finished strip outs of two wards to completely renovate and modernise them,” he explains.
+Working on the Airedale Hospital redevelopment has exposed Lleyton to a wide range of real on‑site tasks.
+“We’ve just finished strip outs of two wards to completely renovate and modernise them,” he says.
 “We finished wards six and fourteen, and now we’re starting on wards one and nine.”
-He’s also gained insight into early-stage design work on a project at Teal House.

-A big part of his weekly role is helping track progress on site.
-“I’ll do a daily site walk with OpenSpace, using a camera on my head, to see the progress every week.”
-Alongside this, he shadows site managers and takes on small responsibilities that help him understand the flow of work on a major hospital scheme.
+A key part of his weekly role is supporting progress tracking on site: “I’ll do a daily site walk with OpenSpace, using a camera on my head, to see the progress every week.”
+He also shadows site managers and takes on responsibilities that help him him learn how a major construction project is coordinated.

 Developing Professional Skills and Confidence